telemersion/telemersive-router/README.md

 ## Deployment

-The recommended way of running *tpf-switchboard* is to execute it under [gunicorn](https://gunicorn.org/).
-The included script `setup.sh` automates the process of setting up *tpf-switchboard* as a system service.
+The recommended way of running *Telemersive Switchboard* is to execute it under [gunicorn](https://gunicorn.org/).
+The included script `setup.sh` automates the process of setting up Telemersive Switchboard* as a system service.
 The script is tested on *Debian* and *Ubuntu*.
 Run it as root:

 ```bash
 ./setup.sh